IngSm/tasklist_test/README.md

 # Namaste to everyone!

-## This is a study project for JetBrains Kotlin Basics course
+## This is a study project for a JetBrains Kotlin Basics course

 ## Abilities of the app